solarium

 But that was before.

-In his last radio broadcast — cut through with static, unmistakable in timbre — the Black Maw has made it plain:
+In his latest radio broadcast — cut through with static, unmistakable in timbre — the Black Maw has made it plain:

 Any Keeper who sets foot in the city again will not be escorted out.